ericdaat/vuepress-blog/blog/kshe-spotify.md

     This post shows how to scrap a list of songs from the KSHE 95 radio website and upload them to a Spotify playlist using the Spotify Web API.
 I used Python programming language along with Beautiful Soup for scraping and Flask for deploying the app.
 ---

+# From web radio website to Spotify Playlist

 As a big fan of Classic Rock living in France, I am very frustrated by the lack of good classic rock radio we have.
 I spent four months in St Louis, MO, and I had the chance to listen to [KSHE 95](http://www.kshe95.com/) every day, playing some of my favorite classic rock tunes.
 Unfortunately, I can't listen to this radio in France as they block it.
 Fortunately, their website shows the [songs that have been playing earlier](http://player.listenlive.co/20101/en/songhistory).
 I decided to scrap this page, make myself an empty [Spotify playlist](https://open.spotify.com/user/ericda/playlist/3BCcE8T945z1MnfPWkFsfX), and automatically add in the KSHE tracks.

 So far, I am able to: